Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 along with an overview of the technical architecture of the Spectral platform.

 ## Goals:
-This repository aims to assist participants in understand the following components of the challenge:
+This repository aims to assist participants in understanding the following components of the challenge:
 1. Using the Spectral CLI
 2. The training dataset
 3. The submission format